-All service levels in the recommended service schedule can be purchased directly from CGT Customer Service.
-For details of your nearest service outlet visit www.stamford-avk.com,
+All service levels in the recommended service schedule can be purchased directly from STAMFORD® or AvK® customer services www.stamford-avk.com.

 - 1. Proper service and repair are vital to the reliable operation of your alternator and the safety of anyone coming into contact with the alternator. - These service activities are intended to maximize the life of the alternator but shall not vary, extend or change the terms of the manufacturer's standard warranty or your obligations in that warranty. - 3.
 Each service interval is a guide only, and developed on the basis that the alternator was installed and is operated in accordance with the manufacturer's guidelines.
 If the alternator is located and/or operated in adverse or unusual environmental conditions, the service intervals may need to be more frequent.
 The alternator should be continually monitored between services to identify any potential failure modes, signs of misuse, or excessive wear and tear.